vgurianov/uml-sp/docs/index.md

 <a href="https://github.com/vgurianov/uml-sp/blob/master/UML2%20SP/readme.md">Install</a>

 <h2 id="header-6"><a href="#header-2"></a>License</h2>
-This project is licensed under the terms of the BSD 2-Clause license<br/>
+This project is licensed under the terms of the [BSD 2-Clause license](https://github.com/vgurianov/uml-sp/blob/master/LICENSE)<br/>
-<a href="https://github.com/vgurianov/uml-sp/blob/master/LICENSE">See LICENSE</a>